AdamL125/inkscape-shortcut-manager/README.md

 - **Press clusters of keys (key chords) to apply common styles.** Pressing <kbd>d</kbd>+<kbd>a</kbd> gives a **d**otted **a**rrow, <kbd>f</kbd>+<kbd>s</kbd> **f**ills the selection in gray and adds a **s**troke.
 You want a circle that's **d**otted and **f**illed?
 Press <kbd>f</kbd> + <kbd>d</kbd>.
 Try pressing combinations of <kbd>s</kbd>, <kbd>a</kbd>, <kbd>d</kbd>, <kbd>g</kbd>, <kbd>h</kbd>, <kbd>x</kbd>, <kbd>e</kbd>, <kbd>b</kbd>, <kbd>f</kbd>, <kbd>w</kbd>.
 Being able to combine these common styles by pressing key chords feels quite intuitive after a while.
 - **Save custom styles and objects.** Press <kbd>Shift+S</kbd> or <kbd>Shift+A</kbd> to give a style or object a name.
 Use it by pressing <kbd>s</kbd> or <kbd>a</kbd> and typing the name.
 For common styles that aren't covered by the key chords, this comes in handy.
-- **Use your editor to write LaTeX.** Pressing <kbd>t</kbd> opens an instance of vim (or any editor you want).
+- **Use your editor to write LaTeX.** Pressing <kbd>t</kbd> opens an instance of Neovim (or any editor you want).
 Write some LaTeX, close it, and the shortcut manager pastes the text in the figure.
 Pressing <kbd>Shift+T</kbd> does the same but renders the LaTeX as an svg and adds it to the document.
 - **Ergonomic shortcuts for frequently used functions**.
 Press <kbd>w</kbd> for pencil, <kbd>x</kbd> to toggle snapping, <kbd>f</kbd> for Bézier, <kbd>z</kbd> to undo, <kbd>Shift</kbd>+<kbd>z</kbd> to delete and <kbd>\`</kbd> to dis/enable the shortcut manager.

 For more details and context, feel free to read my [blog post](https://castel.dev/post/lecture-notes-2).